haroldwo/abablog/content/post/blog.md

 ## 6. Preview your website.

-Please modify "config.toml" and other customized file we mentioned in 1.2.
+Please modify "config.toml" and other customized file I mentioned in 1.2.
 Configure this info `baseurl = "https://$YOUR_USERNAME.github.io/$YOUR_REPO/"` in your "config.toml" for mapping the domain of Github Page.
 You also need to add `staticDir = ["static", "../../static"]` in your "config.toml" if you add files in "static" directory.

 Well, let's go ahead.